RFA Olna (A123): Operational history

+In February 1982 Olna deployed to the Persian Gulf along with the Type 42 destroyer, Cardiff, and the lead ship of her class, the frigate Amazon.
+Embarked in Olna was Westland Wessex HU.5 helicopter, XS507 of 772 Naval Air Squadron (coded 314 ON), named "buzby".
+The vessel needed to return to the UK to clean contaminated fuel tanks and on route she anchored off Gibraltar to wait for the converted hospital ship for Operation Corporate, SS Uganda (1952).
+Olna undertook refuelling at sea trials with Uganda and Westland Wessex HU.5 helicopter, XS507 carried out the first deck landing.
+Uganda then sailed to the South Atlantic and Olna returned to the UK, arriving during April.

 Falklands War

 In 1982 Olna left for the South Atlantic as part of the second wave of ships to leave the UK during the Falklands War.
 That group was centred on the destroyer HMS Bristol.
 Once Olna reached theatre, her time was primarily spent fuelling the carrier battle group.

 1983-2000

 In 1990, another wartime deployment beckoned.
 As forces built up in the Persian Gulf, Olna joined the British task force on station.
 Olna arrived in August 1990, shortly after Iraq invaded Kuwait, and apart from a short maintenance period in Singapore was on station for the whole duration of the conflict.
 Olna operated further north than any other tanker as the US Navy was wary of mines after two ships had been severely damaged.

 At the end of the 1990s, retirement was in sight.
 1999 and 2000 were spent in mothballs at Gibraltar until the outbreak of a crisis in Sierra Leone called for Olna to make one last deployment.
 The ship did not proceed to Sierra Leone, but instead relieved other RFA vessels of participation in a major exercise off Scotland.
 Following this exercise, the ship returned to reserve and decommissioned soon thereafter.